MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 - **Optimize individual workloads and workload teams.** Start with the [Azure Well-Architected Framework](./well-architected-framework.md) guidance to integrate data management and analytics strategies into individual workloads.
 The guidance describes best practices and architectures that central IT and governance teams typically deliver to accelerate individual workload development.

-- **Use best practices to onboard individual assets.** Expand the **Best practices** section in the **Data management and analytics scenario** table of contents for articles about processes to onboard all of your data estate into one data management and analytics control plane.
+- **Use best practices to onboard individual assets.** Expand the **Best practices** section in the **Azure data management and analytics scenario** table of contents for articles about processes to onboard all of your data estate into one data management and analytics control plane.

-- **Use specific Azure products.** Accelerate and improve data management and analytics capabilities by using the Azure products in the **Featured Azure products** section of the **Data management and analytics scenario** table of contents.
+- **Use specific Azure products.** Accelerate and improve data management and analytics capabilities by using the Azure products in the **Featured Azure products** section of the **Azure data management and analytics scenario** table of contents.

 ## Take action

-For more information about planning for Azure data management and analytics, see:
+For more information about planning for implementing the Azure data management and analytics scenario, see:

 - [Develop a plan for data management and analytics](plan.md)
 - [Introduction to data management and analytics scenario](ready.md)